mmkaram/mmkaram.github.io/pages/SquashAI.md

 We can leverage basic computer vision techniques (KNN background detection, dilation, and more) with OpenCV to get the position of the ball ~90% of the time.

-This is based off a attempt by [Duncan Morris](https://www.dmorris.co.uk/squash/ball_detect.html)[^1], but I've made some changes to make it more robust.
+This is based off an attempt by [Duncan Morris](https://www.dmorris.co.uk/squash/ball_detect.html)[^1], but I've made some changes to make it more robust.

 Which when rendered looks like this: